 Executives from Robinhood, Melvin Capital and Citadel Securities are expected to testify before a U.S. House of Representatives panel at a Feb.
 18 hearing exploring trading turmoil in GameStop Corp and other stocks, according to a Reuters report citing two sources familiar with the matter.

 The Dow Jones Industrial Average rose 1.56 points, or 0%, to 31,377.39, the S&P 500 lost 5.69 points, or 0.15%, to 3,905.54 and the Nasdaq Composite dropped 56.23 points, or 0.4%, to 13,951.47.

 The pan-European STOXX 600 index lost 0.25% and MSCI’s gauge of stocks across the globe gained 0.13%.

 Bitcoin, meanwhile, consolidated recent gains on Wednesday, trading 3.7% lower at $44,799.
 It hit a new high of $48,216 on Tuesday following Tesla’s disclosure of a $1.5 billion investment in the virtual currency.

-The dollar was weighed down by U.S. inflation data, while benchmark U.S. Treasury yields also tumbled.
+The dollar was weighed down by U.S. data showing tepid inflation.

 Oil rose, extending its rally for a ninth day, its longest winning streak in two years, supported by producer supply cuts and hopes vaccine rollouts will drive a recovery in demand.